freduuuk/SImple-Calculator/README.md

 I know it's a .exe but you can see the Code on my GitHub (https://github.com/freduuuk/SImple-Calculator)

-If you have questions, DM me!
+If you have questions, DM me on Discord (freduuuk#0418)